When it comes to subtle communication cues, perhaps nothing speaks louder than your posture.

 Start Standing Tall Today

 Don’t be someone who is always hunched over and has chronic pain.
 Start working on your posture, keeping your body in proper alignment so that balance is improved.
+A chair that provides good lumbar support can in this regard.

 As we age, and particularly for women after menopause, there is weakening in the muscles around the spine.
 Exercises targeting the pelvic- and side muscles as well as the back extensors are very important.